kumailn/PaperTrail/README.md

 Make sure you have NodeJS installed for the next steps:
 - `$ npm install -g truffle`
 If you're on windows go to the truffle binary in your path, can be found by  - `$ where truffle`, and rename the two files called "truffle" to "truff".
 This is to avoid name errors later on when we execute commands.
+If you are using windows, use 'truff' where you see 'truffle' in the next steps.
+- `$ npm install`
+- Download and install [Ganache](http://truffleframework.com/ganache/) and [MetaMask](https://metamask.io/)
+- In your terminal in the project folder run `$ tuffle compile`
+- Then run `$ truffle migrate`
+- You should see in Ganache after the migrate command has been completed that there are no longer 0 blocks on our chain.
+This means our smart contracts have been migrated to the chain
+- Install [Allow-Control-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en) and make sure it's turned on.
+Please trun it off whenever you're not using PaperTrail because it can cause issues loading other websites.
+- Then start the IPFS Daemon by `$ ipfs daemon`
+- Then finally, in another command window in the same directory run `$ npm run dev`